valtech-ch/saas-aem-module/docs/developers.md

 - `resources/`: Source maps, non-entrypoint code chunks (resulting from code splitting), static assets (e.g. icons), etc.

+# Styling recommendation

+wknd-sample clientlib was created in order to demonstrate and provide a structure when it comes to implementing design for Search as Service.
+Please check [here](../ui.frontend/src/main/webpack/site/styles/wkndsample/README.md)
 # Testing

 There are three levels of testing contained in the project: